What Does a Network Administrator Do? A Behind-the-Scenes Look

-As you can see, earning a degree in network administration means you won’t be tied down to working in one industry your entire career.
-You have plenty of options when it comes to choosing a field.
+As you can see, earning a degree in Network Administration means you’ll have plenty of options when it comes to choosing a field to find employment.

 What is a typical day like for a network administrator?

-As seen in the job duties above, a network admin has a broad job description: managing an entire network, preventing and fixing network problems and supporting a number of teams and individuals.
+As you can tell, the network administration job description is quite broad: managing an entire network, preventing and fixing network problems and supporting a number of teams and individuals.
 This means there’s rarely a “typical day” in the life of a network admin.

-“No two days are ever the same,” Meyer says.
-He says a “normal day” might include checking logs, auditing processes, putting out fires that arise from your end users and working on projects.
-Projects could include creating new programs to make the network more efficient or researching technology and brainstorming creative solutions for the organization’s network needs.
+That being said, there are a few common activities you can expect to encounter on a weekly basis.
+This may include checking logs, auditing processes, putting out fires that arise from your end users and working on projects.
+Projects could include automating routine daily processes or researching technology and brainstorming creative solutions for the organization’s network needs.